 The mission of the Division of Service to the Blind and Visually Impaired (SBVI) is to provide individualized rehabilitation services that result in optimal employment and independent living outcomes for citizens who are blind or visually impaired.

-Next Board of SBVI Meeting on December 6, 2013 at the Americinn in Ft.
-Pierre
+Next Board of SBVI Meeting is March 28, 2014 in Pierre

 South Dakota National Deaf Blind Equipment Distribution Program (NDBEDP)

 The National Deaf Blind Equipment Distribution Program (NDBEDP) is a program established by the Federal Communications Commission (FCC) to distribute a wide array of assistive technology to people who are deaf-blind and require special equipment to make a phone call, send an email or access the Internet.
 Additional information